matteodv99tn/RAP-Homework/README.md

 - `t`: a newly define time based on the average sampling time; the first measurement starts at `t=1`;
 - `x, y, theta`: the current absolute values of the robot provided by the odometry.

+## Classes
+Avaliable classes:

+- [Laserscan](Classes/Laserscan.m): handle everything about the laserscan; in particular it stores the polar information of the scan and translates them in cartesian coordinates.
+It embeds also a function that allows to extract features from the laserscan.

 ## Bibliography
 References for feature extraction: